-Unforgettable safaris are the ones where you have your camera ready to capture the drama.
-Here two of Africa's most dangerous Big Five confront each other on the grassy plains of Linyanti
+Unforgettable Botswana wildlife safaris are the ones where you have your camera ready to capture the drama.
+Read more about wildlife in each Botswana safari area.

 Many wilderness areas in Africa exhibit unique animal behaviour, depending on location and environment but nowhere can animals show such unique adaptations to environment as in Botswana's Okavango Delta.
 In an environment as unique as the Okavango Delta animals need to adapt to the changing of the seasons in more radical ways than animals of other wilderness areas.
 In order to survive the fluctuations